DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/doc/Developer-Documentation.md

 ## Database Schema Reference

-FleetFusion uses PostgreSQL with the Drizzle ORM to define and manage the database schema.
+FleetFusion uses PostgreSQL with the Prisma ORM to define and manage the database schema.
 Key aspects of the schema include:

 - **Companies & Users:**